sonic-net/sonic-buildimage/src/sonic-yang-models/doc/Configuration.md

 ### FG_NHG

-The FG_NHG table provides information on Next Hop Groups, including a specified Hash Bucket Size (bucket_size) and match mode for each group.
+The FG_NHG table provides information on Next Hop Groups, including a specified Hash Bucket Size (bucket_size), match mode for each group, nexthopgroup mode to distinguish between static vs dynamic nexthop configuration and an optional max-next-hops attribute for dynamic mode.

 ```
 "FG_NHG": {